-On June 22, 2016, the Company entered into a credit agreement (the "ABL Credit Agreement") with a group of lenders for which JPMorgan Chase Bank, N.A., acts as administrative agent and collateral agent.
-The ABL Credit Agreement provides for an asset based loan facility (the "ABL Facility") in the aggregate amount of up to \$75.0 million.
-Availability under the ABL Facility will be limited to a borrowing base consisting of the difference of (a) the lesser of: (i) the aggregate amount of commitments or (ii) the sum of specified percentages of eligible receivables and eligible inventory, minus certain availability reserves minus (b) outstanding borrowings.
-The co-borrowers under the ABL Facility are entitled on one or more occasions, subject to the satisfaction of certain conditions, to request an increase in the commitments under the ABL Facility in an aggregate principal amount of up to \$25.0 million.
-The ABL Facility matures on June 22, 2021.
+On June 29, 2018, the Company entered into a credit agreement (the "ABL Credit Agreement") with a group of lenders for which BMO Harris Bank, N.A. acts as administrative agent.
+The ABL Credit Agreement replaces the Company's prior asset based loan facility (the "Prior ABL").
+The ABL Credit Agreement provides for an asset based loan facility (the "ABL Facility") in the aggregate amount of up to \$150.0 million, up from \$75.0 million under the Prior ABL.
+Availability under the ABL Facility will be limited to a borrowing base equal to the lesser of: (i) the aggregate amount of commitments or (ii) the sum of specified percentages of eligible receivables and eligible inventory, minus certain availability reserves.
+The co-borrowers under the ABL Facility in an aggregate principal amount of up to \$25.0 million.
+The ABL Facility matures on the earlier of June 29, 2023 and 90 days prior to the maturity date of the Company's Term Loan Facility.

-The interest rates per annum applicable to loans, other than swingline loans, under the ABL Credit Facility will be, at the co-borrowers' option, equal to either a base rate or an adjusted LIBO rate for one, two, three, six or (if consented to by the lenders) twelve-month, interest periods chosen by the Company, in each case plus an applicable margin percentage.
+The interest rates per annum applicable to loans, other than swingline loans, under the ABL Credit Facility will be, at the co-borrowers' option, equal to either a base rate or an adjusted LIBOR rate for one, two, three, six or (if consented to by the lenders) twelve-month, interest periods chosen by the Company, in each case plus an applicable margin percentage.
 The Company will pay certain recurring fees with respect to the ABL Facility, including fees on the unused commitments of the lenders.
 The ABL Facility contains customary affirmative covenants, negative covenants and events of default as more particularly described in the ABL Credit Agreement.
-The ABL Facility will require compliance with a minimum consolidated fixed charge coverage ratio of 1:1 if the amount of availability under the ABL Facility falls below a specified dollar amount or percentage of the borrowing base.
+The ABL Facility will require compliance with a minimum consolidated fixed charge coverage ratio of 1:1 if the amount of availability under the ABL Facility falls below \$10.0 million or 10% of the borrowing base.

-There were no outstanding balances under the ABL as of March 30, 2018.
 Borrowings under the ABL Facility will be used, and are expected to be used, for capital expenditures, permitted acquisitions, working capital and general corporate purposes of the Company.
+On July 6, 2018, the Company borrowed \$47.1 million under the ABL Facility and made an equivalent prepayment on its senior secured term loan.
+There was \$47.1 million outstanding under the ABL Facility as of September 28, 2018 bearing an interest rate of 3.5%.

-As of March 30, 2018, the Company was in compliance with all debt covenants and the Company had reserved \$11.5 million of the ABL facility for the issuance of letters of credit.
-As of March 30, 2018, funds totaling \$63.5 million were available for borrowing under the ABL facility.
+As of September 28, 2018, the Company was in compliance with all debt covenants and the Company had reserved \$15.8 million of the ABL facility for the issuance of letters of credit.
+As of September 28, 2018, funds totaling \$87.1 million were available for borrowing under the ABL facility.